stupidpupil/voicepack_template/README.md

 - Avoids the use of VoiceBanks (Thanks to Robojumper)
 - Can provide in-game debug messages to show when events occur (Thanks to Robojumper)
 - Prepopulates `Config\XComContent.ini` and `Localization\XComGame.int`
-- Tells you clearly how to setup content in your UPK
+- Tells you clearly how to setup and name content in the mod's UPK
 - Avoids producing a shader cache when rebuilding